JavierMarro/JavierMarro/README.md

 ## Hello, world 👋 I'm Javier
 =======================

-- Originally from Spain but I have spent the last 13 years in the UK.
 - Check out my portfolio site where you can read in more detail about the projects I have completed so far: [javiermarro.dev](https://www.javiermarro.dev/)
 - I’m currently completing the [CS50: Introduction to Programming with Python](https://pll.harvard.edu/course/cs50s-introduction-programming-python) course from Harvard.
 - To read list: